peterampazzo/dtu-02476/README.md

 > General description:

-The data set is a collection of images of alphabets from the American Sign Language, separated in 29 folders which represent the various classes.
+The data set is a collection of images of hands signing the American Sign Language alphabet, separated in 29 folders which represent the various classes.

 > Size:

-* Train data: 87,000 images which are 200x200 pixels
+* Train data: 87,000 images, 200x200 pixels each.
-* Test data: 29 images
+* Test data: 29 images.

 > Classes:

-* 26 for the letters A-Z
+* 26 for the letters A-Z.
-* 3 classes for SPACE, DELETE and NOTHING
+* 3 classes for SPACE, DELETE and NOTHING.

 ### What deep learning models do you expect to use